 In 1974 I picked up the nickname Jez from a guitarist named Dixie.

-I also began to meditate which gave me the focus to practice and learn as much as possible.
+I also learned to meditate which gave me the focus to practice and learn as much as possible.
 Soon I was playing in a band called Ball Of Confusion with Drummer Kenny Aronoff and Guitarist Bob Williams.
 I learned a great deal from these guys as well as from other local players like Ed Mann,John Sauer, Tommy Mars

 Ball Of Confusion played in Lenox at The Music Inn keeping crowds dancing with their funk/rock fusion sound.
 I also began leading The Jez Graham Quartet who played some memorable gigs at Alice's Restaurant at Avaloch.